Invoca/developer-docs/source/api_documentation/network_integration/tts_prompt_voice/index.rst

-TTS Voice Talent
+TTS Prompt Voice
 ======================

 For full details on creating and updating campaigns via the API, see :doc:`Advertiser Campaigns <../advertiser_campaigns/index>`.

-Manage TTS voice talent for campaigns
+Manage TTS Prompt Voice for Campaigns
 """""""""""""""""""""""""""""""""""""""""""

-TTS voice talent can be sent for a campaign to use different accents for TTS prompts on a call.
+TTS prompt voice can be sent for a campaign to use different accents for TTS prompts on a call.

-Set TTS Voice Talent
+Set TTS Prompt Voice
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-To generate voice prompts using a certain voice talent for a given campaign, set ``"tts_voice_talent_id"`` on the IVR you want.
+To generate voice prompts using a certain prompt voice for a given campaign, set ``"tts_voice_talent_id"`` on the IVR you want.

 POST